-Remember, the customer is responsible for prevention of damage to the water meter, which is owned by LCA!
+Remember, the customer is responsible for the prevention of damage to the water meter, which is owned by LCA!

 There is very clear evidence when a water meter has frozen!
 The frost plate on the bottom of the meter is designed to expand and break open.

-Customers sometimes call us to report a leaking meter, but upon investigation we discover the broken frost plate and conclude the meter had frozen.
+Customers sometimes call us to report a leaking meter, but upon investigation, we discover the broken frost plate and conclude the meter had frozen.

 Meter replacement cost and a site visit fee will apply if our investigation concludes the meter is damaged from freezing.

 - Add insulation products made to fit pipes in a variety of sizes, protecting them from exposure to colder air.
 Find them at any hardware or home supply store.

-- If your water meter is in a cold basement or crawl space, let some warm air in or use a small, portable heater!
+- If your water meter is in a cold basement or crawl space, let some warm air in, or use a small, portable heater!
 You’ll want to check on it often!